scala/docs.scala-lang/_overviews/core/string-interpolation.md

 which will print the string `New offers starting at $14.99`.

 Double quotes also need to be escaped.
-This can be done on an individual basis using a backslash before the double quote, as follows:
+This can be done by using triple quotes as shown:

-    val person = "{\"name\":\"James\"}"

-On longer strings, this may be time intensive.
-To avoid the need to escape every individual quote, triple quotes can be used as shown:

     val person = """{"name":"James"}"""

-Both of these strings, when printed, will produce the string `{"name":"James"}`.
+which will produce the string `{"name":"James"}` when printed.

 ### The `f` Interpolator